wmannard/Experimental-Push-Stream-Python/README.md

-# Coveo Push/Stream API SDK for Python
+# Coveo Experimental Push/Stream API for Python

-The Coveo Push API SDK for Python is meant to help you use the [Coveo Push API](https://docs.coveo.com/en/68/cloud-v2-developers/push-api) when coding in Python.
+The Coveo Experimental Push API for Python is meant to help you use the [Coveo Push API](https://docs.coveo.com/en/68/cloud-v2-developers/push-api) when coding in Python.

+**Remark: This is an experimental repository and no support is given, use at own risk.**

-This SDK includes the following features:
+This package includes the following features:

 - Document validation before they are pushed to the plaform
 - Source update status before and after a document update
 - Automatic push of large files to the platform through an Amazon S3 container
 - Upload Stream data when using a Catalog source

-For code examples on how to use the SDK, see the `examples` section.
+For code examples on how to use the package, see the `examples` section.

 ## Installation